Is your child's birthday coming up soon? Do you spend time thinking about the theme, who to invite, what to serve, and what to do during the party?

 If you choose to make favors as one of the activities, put them aside after they finish.
 Make sure they are labeled so you can hand them to the right child as they leave.
 Have a budget and stick to it.

 There is nothing wrong with shopping at a dollar store for birthday party favors.
-The children will appreciate a small toy, treat, or other item to help them remember the event.
+In fact, these stores have many items that are identical to higher priced stores.
+The children will appreciate any small toy, treat, or other item to help them remember the event as long as you keep age appropriateness in mind.

 All sorts of unexpected things can pop up before, during, or after your child’s birthday party.
 Be prepared with a backup plan.
 Most importantly, keep a positive attitude and remember that if something not so good happens, there’s always next year.